mk-fg/reliable-discord-client-irc-daemon/README.md

 into channels on an IRC server that it creates and that you can connect to using regular IRC client, instead of a browser or electron app.

-"reliable" is in the name because one of the initial goals was to make it confirm message delivery and notify about any issues in that regard, which was somewhat lacking in other similar clients at the time.
+"reliable" is only in the name because one of the initial goals was to make it confirm message delivery and notify about any issues in that regard, which was somewhat lacking in other similar clients at the time.
+Script's probably not actually that reliable and seem to be full of bugs in all less-used features, but those should be easy to fix if anyone cares enough to report them.

 There's an IRC channel to talk about the thing - join [#rdircd at libera.chat].\
 IRC URL: <ircs://irc.libera.chat/rdircd> (github refuses to make ircs:// links)